Elliott-Petersen/Maze-Solving-Algorithm/README.md

 This file contains 2 main functions: maze_maker(size) which allows you to create a maze of the given size, complete with a start and finish square, on a grid.
-It prints the list form of the maze so it can be used again.
+It then saves the maze for you to use again.

 maze_solver(maze, distance)
 which animates my algorithm solving the maze, using the given distance function.